 How Do I Fit My Lifestyle Into “Square Meters” without Limiting It?

-You wish to live in a modernistic reformed apartment in the heart of Barcelona with all the perks this lively city has to offer.
-However, you also want to have enough storage space that does not affect the design; a safe space where the kids can play; a place where someone can watch a movie, do a bit of work or even study for the upcoming exams.
+You wish to live in a modernistic reformed apartment in the heart of Barcelona with all the perks this city has to offer.
+However, you also want to have enough storage space that does not affect the design.
+A safe space where the kids can play.
+A place where someone can watch a movie, do a bit of work or even study for the upcoming exams.
 All this without disturbing others and without being disturbed oneself.

-Multifunctional space is the simple answer to all of the wishes and requirements mentioned above.
+Multifunctional spaces are the simple answer to all of the wishes and requirements mentioned above.

-The history of space-saving designs is long and as in any domain, it shows varying degrees of success through time.
+The history of space-saving designs is long and as in any domain.
+It shows varying degrees of success through time.
 The prevalent issue was that what is smart is not always attractive and what is attractive is not always smart.
 However, times have changed and interior design blossomed into art in its own right.
-Nowadays, we are capable of creating spaces that are both multifunctional and luxurious.
+Nowadays, we are capable of creating luxurious and multifunctional spaces at the same time.

 Probably the most common piece of space-saving furniture is a sofa-bed.
 However, it only scrapes the surface of possibilities with which you can play around to create just the right space to cater all your needs!